edasdemirlab/edasdemirlab.github.io/_posts/2022-03-14-MOOC-introductory-guide.md

   <figcaption style="text-align:center;">Figure 1 – Screenshot of MOOC enrollment in Coursera.</figcaption>
 </figure>

-When we click “Enfoll for Free”, the white window in Figure 2 will appear.
+When we click “Enroll for Free”, the white window in Figure 2 will appear.
 Here, we will select the "Audit the Course" option at the bottom left, which is the option that Coursera is obviously trying so we don't see.

 <figure class="erdi_width_80 align-center">
   <img src="/assets/images/postimages/kacdagirisrehberi/kacd-giris-rehberi-coursera2.png" alt="kacd-rehber-coursera-ekran-goruntusu-audit">
   <figcaption style="text-align:center;">Fig 2 - Screenshot of Coursera "Audit" option.</figcaption>
 </figure>

-We succeeded, enrolled for the course and now have access to all course materials and activities.
+We succeeded, enrolled for the course, and now have access to all course materials and activities.
 Coursera defines the "Audit" option as:

 >When you "Audit" a course, you will be able to see most of the course material for free, but you will not be able to submit certain assignments or get grades for your work.
 You will not receive a Certificate of Course, but you can pay for a certificate at any time during or after the course.